LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 LinkedIn skills section endorsements

-#2 As you may see from the picture above, there’s a total number of people who endorsed your prospect for a certain skill.
-LinkedIn automatically shows only those who are categorized as “highly skilled”.
-When you have many connections that endorse you for a particular skill, LinkedIn marks you as “highly skilled”.
-Click on the link marked above.
+#2 As you may see, there’s a total number of people who endorsed your prospect for a certain skill.
+LinkedIn automatically shows only those who are categorized as “highly skilled.”

 Skills section on LinkedIn highly skilled section

-However, endorsing someone on LinkedIn doesn’t have the same weight as writing a recommendation.
+Note: From our 5-year experience in the market, we found that endorsing someone on LinkedIn doesn’t have the same weight as writing a recommendation.
 The LinkedIn members you find through the Recommendations section are more likely to be high-quality prospects.
-It takes only a few seconds to endorse someone on LinkedIn – by just clicking the button.
-On the other hand, writing a recommendation on LinkedIn requires putting in some time and effort and publicly standing behind your words with your entire professional career displayed.

 Recommendations section on LinkedIn

-You can check out both your prospect’s recommendations and the ones your prospect wrote for other people.
+You can check out both your prospect’s recommendations and the ones your prospect wrote for others.

 Recommendation section - received and given